ryzeon-dev/lonet/README.md

 </p>

 # LONET
-Linux local network information tool written in Python
+Linux local network information tool written in Python and C++

 ## Install
 run the installation script as root